Historic Woodworker - Volunteer Training

 GET STARTED!

-SHADOW EXPERIENCES: This is an opportunity to observe and practice the skills necessary for a volunteer opportunity with a qualified volunteer and/or staff person.
-Volunteers may be asked to complete shadow experiences to gain practice and master essential skills.
-Volunteers may also request shadow experiences to gain more practice and master the skills needed to volunteer.
+SHADOW EXPERIENCES: This is an opportunity for you to observe and practice the skills necessary for a volunteer opportunity with a qualified volunteer and/or staff person.
+Volunteers complete shadow experiences to gain practice and master essential skills.
+You will need to successfully demonstrate the tasks of a Historic Woodworker in order to be checked off and qualify as a Historic Woodworker at the Daniel Arnold Farm.

 Look for Volunteer Opportunities